rtCamp/snapwp/packages/plugin-apollo-client/README.md

 # @snapwp/plugin-apollo-client

-**Apollo Client Extension for SnapWP**
+**Apollo Client adapter for [SnapWP](../../README.md)**.

-This package is a wrapper around the Apollo Client library, designed to provide seamless integration with the SnapWP framework.
+This package is a wrapper around the [`@apollo/client` library](https://github.com/apollographql/apollo-client), providing seamless integration with the SnapWP framework.

-SnapWP's query system and configuration API are built to support any GraphQL client that extends its `BaseQueryEngine` interface.
+SnapWP's query system and configuration API are built to support any GraphQL client that extends its `QueryEngine` interface.
 This extension makes it easy to use Apollo Client as the underlying engine for data fetching within the SnapWP ecosystem.

 > [!WARNING]
 > 🐉 There be dragons!